kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

 Here, as well, we use functions_framework package.

-They provides not only HTTP function, but also CloudEvents triggered function as well!
+They provide the way to write not only HTTP function,

+but also CloudEvents triggered function as well!

 With `@CloudFunction` annotation, you can write your own CloudEvents triggered function,

 with two parameters

-- CloudEvent
+- 1st: CloudEvent
-- RequestContext
+- 2nd: RequestContext

-This is too simple, because just returns "Hello, Flutter Ninjas!" message, but let's see the details later.
+This is too simple, because it just returns "Hello, Flutter Ninjas!" message, but let's see more practical example later.

 -->